Spinal Cord Injuries: Areas of Research

 - Stem cells are immature cells that have the ability to grow into any one of the body's cell types, including those destroyed or injured in an SCI.
 The stem cells are transplanted into the spinal cord.
 Stem cells can come from animals or humans and can be embryonic, fetal, or adult.

-- Other types of cells may also be useful in helping people with SCIs.
+- Other types of cells may also be useful in helping people who have SCIs.
 These include olfactory ensheathing glia, Schwann cells, and precursor cells.

 At this time, it is not well known what type of cell to use or when and where to transplant cells.